BersaKAIN/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-###1.
-Describe your pipeline.
+#### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+- I converted the images to grayscale.
+- I used a gaussian filter with kernel size of 5 to smooth the image.
+- I used canny filter to find pixels with big gradient.
+- I used a zone mask that will only edges in certain part of the image.
+- I used hough to find lines with the following parameters.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...